4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 We then took the difference between the original and the modified versions (with `diff -ub`).
-The amount of lines of difference generated, divided by 2 (because each change consists of a deletion **-** and an addition **+** to the file) was taken to be the general number of changes needed to be made to make the program compile. original
+The amount of lines of difference generated, divided by 2 (because each change consists of a deletion **-** and an addition **+** to the file) was taken to be the general number of changes needed to be made to make the program compile.

 Your score was then set to *max(25 - number of changes, 5)*, to enforce a 5 point minimum on this section for charity.

 ## Questions